f-dx/Awesome-Targeted-Individuals/README.md

 <!-- subtitle -->

-An Awesome collection of resources for Targeted Individuals (Modern Zersetzung program - global rude violations of human rights at planetary scale).
+An Awesome collection of resources for Targeted Individuals.
+(Modern Zersetzung program - global rude violations of human rights at planetary scale).

 You will find here all about RNM (Remote Neural Monitoring),Electronic Harassments, Electronic Tortures, Cyber Harassments, Directed Energy Weapons assaults, Gaslighting.

 <!-- description -->

-A full pack of information to protect yourself from a group of organised cowards.
+A full pack of organised and validated information to protect yourself from a group of organised cowards.
 Fight back and make a change.
-Be the change.
+Be the Change.

 </div>